Ed Sanders (boxer): Last fight and death

 On Saturday, December 11, 1954, Sanders fought his sparring partner Willie James, the New England Heavyweight Champion at Boston Garden in Boston, Massachusetts.
 The fight was his last.
 James was a highly regarded heavyweight who in February 1954 had performed well in sparring matches against Sanders.
 Sanders, who had complained previously of headaches and had his shoulder X-rayed just a few weeks prior, was uncharacteristically listless in the opinion of some observers.
 James and Sanders traded heavy blows for ten rounds.
 In the eleventh round, Sanders appeared "tired", in James’ estimation, and was felled by a simple punch combination.
 Sanders dropped to the canvas and lost consciousness immediately, breathing laboriously while lying on his side.
 Ring personnel carried him out of the ring by stretcher.

 Sanders never regained consciousness and died after a long surgery to relieve pressure on the brain.
-The coroner concluded that Sanders likely aggravated a previous injury.
-Doctors and trainers concluded Sanders probably suffered a prior injury that was aggravated in the James fight.
+The coroner concluded that Sanders likely aggravated a previous injury, which may have been detected under modern boxing rules that require a pre- and post- fight examination and the automatic 45 day suspension after a contest with 30 of those being a ban on contact training.
 Sanders was laid to rest at Woodlawn Cemetery in Santa Monica, California, after a 21-gun military salute.